samples of work

 - In 2016, the Museum of History decided to start a blog.
 While the effort was short lived (largely due to a staffing transition), I did edit and post several articles during its presence.

-- And, this link leads to an in-progress (and slow to develop because the clients are not currently taking the time) website for a start-up alpaca ranch!
+- Finally, this link leads to an in-progress (and slow to develop because the clients are not currently taking the time) website for a start-up alpaca ranch!
 A team at the-freelance-editor is working with those clients, as they can, to craft and edit text for the site and to outline and map its pages.

 Find additional information and links online at www.linkedin.com/in/anEditor.